AVSLab/basilisk/docs/source/Install/installBuild.rst

         It can also be set through this flag.
 If unsure what generators are supported on your platform, open a terminal window and type ``cmake --help`` to get a list of supported generator strings.
+    * - ``autoKey``
+      - String 's' or 'u'
+      - Empty
+      - This is used to automatically respond to the python packaging installation requests to install the package for the user (u) or system (s).

 Thus, for example, to create a build with ``opNav`` modes enabled, but no :ref:`vizInterface`, and using a clean distribution folder, and that is built right away, you could use::